6 nutrients you need in a postpartum supplement

 During this year, your hormones undergo another set of changes, such as pulses in prolactin for milk production and normalizing the relaxin that loosened all your ligaments for birthing.
 The demands of being a new parent—while often getting inadequate sleep—are also huge factors in how you feel physically and function cognitively (like your mood, concentration, processing and focus).

 If you’re providing chest/breastmilk for your baby, the strains on your body are even greater since you’re the supplement for your baby.
-When a chest/breastfeeding parent’s diet is lacking (either in specific nutrients or just lacking altogether), it affects the nutrient content in chest/breastmilk.
-This is the reason why the recommended intake of many nutrients is actually slightly higher during chest/breastfeeding than in pregnancy!
+When a nursing parent’s diet is lacking (either in specific nutrients or just lacking altogether), it affects the nutrient content in breastmilk.
+This is why the recommended intake of many nutrients is slightly higher during breastfeeding than during pregnancy!

 Iron